HappyCoder77/my-code-katas/categories/docker/postgresql.md

 [← Back to Docker Dojo](./README.md)
 # 🥋 Basic Docker Container

-This kata focuses on create a new Django project using Docker and adding PostgreSQL in a separate container as a database.
+This kata focuses on creating a new Django project using Docker and adding PostgreSQL in a separate container as a database.
 The goal is to mechanize the creation of a PostgreSQL container.

 ---

 ## 🎯 The Objective
-Add a Postegrsql container to a basic Django project.
+Add a PostgreSQL container to a basic Django project.

 ---